dimforge/rapier/README.md

    Their source code are available on the `examples2d/` and `examples3d/` directory.
 3. Don't hesitate to ask for help on [Discord](https://discord.gg/vt9DJSW), or by opening an issue on GitHub.

+## AI coding disclaimer and policy

+AI coding is extensively used for the implementation and maintenance of the following crates: `mjcf-rs`, `rapier3d-mjcf`.

+We actively use AI assistance (with human reviews) for the following tasks:
+    - Documentation generation.
+    - Changelogs generation.
+    - Tests generation.
+    - CI configuration and scripts.

+We accept contributions involving AI coding as long as:
+    - They are verified to work properly by a human.
+    - The code quality is up to human-written code standards.
+    - Include non-regression tests whenever applicable (which itself can be AI-generated).

 ## Resources and discussions

 - [Dimforge](https://dimforge.com): See all the open-source projects we are working on!
 Follow our announcements